BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

 Please note that we’re using the checkout mechanism, which means that you can either go back to current MXNet state after the build, or branch from the state and do your own work going forward.

-Next, modify the config.mk make file to use CUDA, cuDNN and MKL.
+Next, modify the $MXNET_HOME/config.mk make file to use CUDA, cuDNN and MKL.
 You need to enable the flags and provide locations of the installed libraries:
 ```bash
 USE_CUDA = 1
 USE_CUDA_PATH = /usr/local/cuda